 New Client Process

 There is a $35 Assessment fee, even if your dog does not get approved.
-Note, we do not approve every dog.
+We do not approve every dog.

 More information about Becoming A Client.